korenmiklos/2020-08-23-eea/index.md

   <h3>Stata</h3>

 <p>This lesson uses the statistical package <a href="https://www.stata.com/products/">Stata</a><a href="license.html">™</a>.
 It has been tested on Stata 16.1 MultiProcessor, but it should work on most recent versions.</p>
-<p>If you do not have a Stata license, please let your instructor know so that they can request a <a href="https://www.stata.com/customer-service/course-short-term-license/">short-term training license</a> for free.</p>
+<p>If you do not have a Stata license, please let your instructor know so that they can request a short-term training license for free.</p>
 <p>If you are newly installing Stata on your computer, follow these instructions.</p>
   <div>
     <ul class="nav nav-tabs nav-justified" role="tablist">